DOI10.47051/LCQQ1911

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..14,15 Mastigodryas pulchriceps is included in this category on the basis of the species’ wide distribution, presence in over a dozen protected areas (Appendix 1), and presumed stable populations.3,14 This is one of the few snakes able to survive in Quito and adjacent inter-Andean valleys despite the fact that virtually no native vegetation is left in these highly populated areas.3 The main threat to the long-term survival of populations of M. pulchriceps is the continuing decline in the extent and quality of its habitat, mostly due to encroaching human activities such as agriculture, cattle grazing, wild fires, and the replacement of native vegetation with eucalyptus and pine trees.
 It is estimated that in Ecuador, ~57% of the potential habitat of the species has already been destroyed.16 Tidy Tropical-Racers also suffer from human persecution and traffic-related mortality.1,14

-Distribution: Mastigodryas pulchriceps is widely distributed along the Chocoan lowlands and adjacent slopes of the Andes in Colombia (from Cauca and Chocó departments) to southwestern Ecuador (El Oro province).
+Distribution: Mastigodryas pulchriceps occurs in the Chocoan lowlands and adjacent slopes of the Andes of Colombia and Ecuador (Fig. 2).
 The species also occurs in several inter-Andean valleys, including Quito, El Chota, and Jubones.
-In Ecuador, M. pulchriceps has been recorded at elevations between 0 and 3034 m (Fig. 2).

 Distribution of Mastigodryas pulchriceps in Ecuador